SuperDotNet/superdotnet.run/content/_index.md

 ## You?
 You Have a Team, Right?

 I have always worked best on my own.
-As a wise developer once stated to me *"show me something one developer can do in one month, and I will show you something two can do in two."*
+As [a wise developer](https://blog.superdotnet.run/2018/06/who-is-agent-smith/) once stated to me in paraphrase: *"show me something one developer can do in one month, and I will show you something two can do in two."*

 Very true words, and something that has afflicted most of our ecosystem as of late, in my view.